dougwig/neutron/neutron/services/loadbalancer/drivers/a10networks/README.txt

 Installation info:

 To use this driver, you must:
-- Run 'pip install a10-neutron-lbaas'
+- Install the a10-neutron-lbaas module.
+(E.g.: 'pip install a10-neutron-lbaas')
 - Create a driver config file, a sample of which is given below.
 - Enable it in neutron.conf
 - Restart neutron-server

 Third-party CI info:

-Build logs can be found in the gerrit reviews, and are kept for least one month.

-Tests can be re-run with the comment "recheck a10".

 Contact info for any problems is: a10-openstack-ci at a10networks dot com Or contact Doug Wiegley directly (IRC: dougwig)